 Two identically rusted Lodge #7s, before and after electrolysis:

-Next, you go to the hand tools.
-I use a variety of things for the final touches before seasoning, and only items that will not mar the iron.
+Finally, you go to the hand tools.
+I use a variety of things for the finishing touches before seasoning, and only those that will not mar the iron.

 Sometimes, there are some stubborn dark stains left behind, and that's not unusual.
 The thinking is don't use anything harsh to try to remove them or you risk damaging metal.
 And by damage, I mean leaving any kind of marks, either scraping, grinding, or even polishing swirl marks.
 The consensus among collectors, though, is it's normal to have some staining and cooking utensil marks on vintage cast iron because people didn't buy pans back-when to display, they bought them to use.
 You can try to remove or at least minimize residual stains by soaking the piece in a solution of 50/50 white vinegar and water for 30 minutes at a time, followed by a buffing with 0000 steel wool.
 An alternate method is to wet the piece and then apply white vinegar full strength with a sprayer bottle, let stand a few minutes, and scrub with a stainless steel scrubber or steel wool.
 With repeated cooking use, however, layers of new seasoning will continue to darken the piece, and any stains that did not yield to the vinegar treatment will blend in.